LavaMoat/LavaMoat/packages/tofu/README.md

-### sesify-tofu
+### lavamoat-tofu

-This is the TOFU (trust-on-first-use) static analysis tool used by sesify to automatically generate useable config
+This is the TOFU (trust-on-first-use) static analysis tool used by LavaMoat to automatically generate useable config

 ### security note